Establishing a food premises

 Food premises must be constructed in accordance with Food Safety Standard 3.2.3.

-Refer to AS 4674-2004 - Design, construction and fit out of food premises or our Guideline for the design, construction and fit out of food premises .
+Refer to AS 4674-2004 - Design, construction and fit out of food premises or the Queensland Health guide for the design, construction and fit out of food premises.

 Five steps to establishing your food premises

 Contact our Planning and Development Directorate to check if any development approvals are required.
 These may include material change of use, plumbing approval and/or building approval.
 They are not required for mobile or temporary premises.

 Step 2 – Other approvals (mobile or temporary food premises)

 Permission from the event coordinator is required.

 A development permit may be required.
 Contact us to discuss your proposal with our Planning and Development Directorate.

 Operating on a main road